LA County Math Field Day - A Math Enrichment Activity by Areteem and LACOE

 The Conceptual Understanding task tests a team's ability to not only come up with a correct answer, but explain and justify their reasoning using words and diagrams.

 The Problem Solving tasks forces a team to apply their mathematical knowledge to real world scenarios and solve complicated problems that build throughout the parts.

 Awards are given to teams for each category (per grade) and also for overall scores for each grade.
 All the material is based on state and national standards.

-The STEM Festival is an after-competition celebration where each grade level experiences a fun activity that is STEM based even though it does not have to be math intensive.
+The STEM Festival, organized by Areteem, is an after-competition celebration where each grade level experiences a fun STEM activity to inspire them to keep learning in all STEM areas.

-6th Grade: Computer Programming; Video Game Production; Flight Simulations
+- 6th Grade: Video Game Design; Flight Simulations

 - 7th Grade + Up: Neuroscience; Chemistry; Computer Programming